bryant1410/HIDE/README.md

 ![Alt text](http://s13.postimg.org/9l0qcxo87/screenshot_204.png)
 3. Run nw

+##### Contributing
+I am always thrilled to receive pull requests, and I do my best to process them as fast as possible.
+Not sure if that typo is worth a pull request?
+Do it!
+I will appreciate it.

 ###License:
 HIDE is licensed under the terms of the MIT License.
 CodeMirror is licensed under the terms of the MIT License.